-‘In Derna, death is everywhere’: Palestinian Civil Defence mission to Libya
+‘In Derna, death is everywhere’: Palestinian mission to Libya

 “An estimated 43,059 individuals have been displaced by the floods in northeastern Libya,” the International Organization for Migration said on Thursday, adding that a “lack of water supply is reportedly driving many displaced out of Derna”.

-The Palestinian Civil Defence mission has worked in 56 countries across Africa, Asia, the Caribbean and Latin America.
+The PICA mission has worked in 56 countries across Africa, Asia, the Caribbean and Latin America.

 Bringing tonnes of aid to Libya

-The Palestinian Civil Defence purchased more than 22 tonnes of food and humanitarian aid and presented it to the Libyan authorities, Imad al-Zuhairi, assistant minister of foreign affairs and director general of the Palestinian International Cooperation Agency, who was with the mission, told Al Jazeera.
+The PICA purchased more than 22 tonnes of food and humanitarian aid and presented it to the Libyan authorities, Imad al-Zuhairi, assistant minister of foreign affairs and director general of the PICA, who was with the mission, told Al Jazeera.

 “[D]espite the occupation, Palestine is capable of playing its role on the international stage,” he said.
 “Our team’s mission stems from us being able to relate closely to the suffering of others, given that we live under Israeli occupation and its policies.”

-Al-Zuhairi said their travel was hindered by the lack of direct flights and the team was delayed by a few days given that their overall travel time was more than 30 hours.
+Qazmouz said their travel was hindered by the lack of direct flights and the team was delayed by a few days given that their overall travel time was more than 30 hours.
 But they were glad to have made it in the end.

 “If we had an airport or port, we could have been there in a few hours,” he said, adding that other international teams were able to go directly to their airports with all their equipment and supplies.